sftcd/SASL-passkeys-testing/README.md

 ## State of play

-And that's where I'm at (as of 2025-03-12).
+And that's where I'm at (as of 2025-03-13).
 Things to do in future are:

-- rebase dovecot once the passkeys PoC is upstreamed some version of that
 - get the local nginx setup working for passkeys registration/auth
 - probably get some simple command line demo of the passkeys auth with dovecot
 - hack thunderbird to do the same (or some of it, or choose an easier IMAP